TUDelft-PRIME-Books/Calculus/book/Single-variable_functions/Functions/inverse_functions.md

 The interpretation of the inverse function is that it 'undoes' what $f$ does.
 Indeed, if $x$ is in the domain of a function $f$ which has an inverse function $f^{-1}$, then we have $f^{-1}(f(x))=x$.
 This follows, since by definition $f^{-1}(f(x))$ is the unique number $\tilde{x}$ in the domain of $f$ with $f(\tilde{x})=f(x)$, which must mean that $\tilde{x}=x$.
 This also works the other way around: for $y$ in the the domain of $f^{-1}$ we must have $f(f^{-1}(y))=y$, since by definition $f^{-1}(y)$ is the unique number $x$ in the domain of $f$ with $f(x)=y$.
 The two equations $f^{-1}(f(x))=x$ and $f(f^{-1}(y))=y$ are called the **cancelling equations**.
 In fact, the cancelling equations $g(f(x))=x$ and $f(g(y))=y$ hold precisely when $f$ and $g$ are inverses of each other.
 In fact, verifying that the cancelling equations hold is usually the easiest way to show that two functions are inverses of each other.

 ::::::{prf:theorem}
-:label: Thm:Inverse:Cancelling equations
+:label: Thm:Inverse:CancellingEquations

 Let $f$ be a function with domain $D$ and range $R$ and let $g$ be a function with domain $R$.
 Then $g=f^{-1}$ precisely when the cancelling equations $g(f(x))=x$ and $f(g(y))=y$ hold for all $x$ in $D$ and all $y$ in $R$.

 ::::::

-:::{admonition} Proof
+:::{admonition} Proof of {prf:ref}`Thm:Inverse:CancellingEquations`
 :class: tudproof

 In the discussion preceding this theorem, we already showed that the cancelling equations hold if $g=f^{-1}$.
 Hence, we now assume that the cancelling equations $g(f(x))=x$ and $f(g(y))=y$ hold for all $x$ in $D$ and all $y$ in $R$ and we will show that $g=f^{-1}$.
 Let $x$ in $D$ and write $y=f(x)$.
 Then $g(y)=g(f(x))=x$ because of the first cancelling equation.
 Moreover, let $y$ in $R$ and write $x=g(y)$.
 Then $f(x)=f(g(y))=y$ because of the second cancelling equation.
 As such, we have $f(x)=y$ precisely when $g(y)=x$.
 This means that $g=f^{-1}$.
 :::